 “Kata” of Karate

-There are many characteristic and fascinating elements in Karatedo as a Japanese exercise culture.
+There are many characteristics and fascinating elements in Karatedo as a Japanese physical exercise culture.
 One of them is “Kata”.

-The Japanese has inherited “heart” and “technique” by “Kata” which is unique and excellent transferring and acquiring method.
+The Japanese have incorporated “heart” and “technique” through “Kata” which is a unique and excellent transferring and acquiring method.

-Karate’s “Kata” is played alone.
+Karate’s “Kata” is perfomed alone.
 It can be practiced at your own pace, according to the ability and physical fitness that you currently possess, regardless of each person’s physical strength and abilities, age, sex and innate qualities.
-This is one of the major features of Karate that is not found in any other martial arts.
+This is one of the major features of Karate that is not found in any other martial art.